 Otter Tail (OTTR) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the power company and manufacturer had lost 16.3% over the past month.
-This has lagged the Utilities sector's loss of 9.76% and the S&P 500's loss of 9.93% in that time.
+Coming into today, shares of the power company and manufacturer had lost 14.53% in the past month.
+In that same time, the Utilities sector lost 8.81%, while the S&P 500 lost 6.15%.

-Investors will be hoping for strength from Otter Tail as it approaches its next earnings release.
+Wall Street will be looking for positivity from Otter Tail as it approaches its next earnings report date.
 On that day, Otter Tail is projected to report earnings of $1.70 per share, which would represent year-over-year growth of 34.92%.
-Meanwhile, our latest consensus estimate is calling for revenue of $389.3 million, up 23.08% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $389.3 million, up 23.08% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $7.08 per share and revenue of $1.56 billion, which would represent changes of +67.38% and +30.01%, respectively, from the prior year.
+OTTR's full-year Zacks Consensus Estimates are calling for earnings of $7.08 per share and revenue of $1.56 billion.
+These results would represent year-over-year changes of +67.38% and +30.01%, respectively.

-Investors should also note any recent changes to analyst estimates for Otter Tail.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Otter Tail.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Otter Tail currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Otter Tail is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that Otter Tail has a Forward P/E ratio of 8.95 right now.
-This represents a discount compared to its industry's average Forward P/E of 17.76.
+Digging into valuation, Otter Tail currently has a Forward P/E ratio of 9.13.
+This represents a discount compared to its industry's average Forward P/E of 17.35.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.